davidkuster/hibernate-metrics/README.md

 'enabled' - if the plugin should be enabled at application startup.

-'logSqlToConsole' - if the SQL should be logged to the console as the normal DataSource logSql=true setting operates.  *(Note that currently this setting is not working as desired.
+'logSqlToConsole' - if the SQL should be logged to the console as the normal DataSource logSql=true setting operates.  *(Note that currently this setting is not working as desired if set to false.
 PRs welcome.) :)*

 ##Application Integration